SaifAbdelrazek011/SpeedTest-game/README.md

 - 🔊 Sound Feedback System

 ### Difficulties Explained
-- Easy: simple words with 5 sec per word
+- Easy: simple words with 5 sec per word.
+Max wrongs: number of words * 0.5
-- normal: medium words in difficulty with 4 sec per word
+- normal: medium words in difficulty with 4 sec per word.
+Max wrongs: number of words * 0.25
-- hard: hard and long words with 4 sec per word
+- hard: hard and long words with 4 sec per word.
+Max wrongs: 1
-- insane: as hard as hard in words difficulty but in 2 sec per word only
+- insane: as hard as hard in words difficulty but in 2 sec per word only.
+Max wrongs: 1

 ## Codebase Structure